 I have a Ph.D. from the Department of Media, Culture and Communication at New York University.

-1. A book manuscript on reputation and evaluation in online settings.
+1. A book manuscript on reputation, evaluation and the morality of contemporary media.

 2. A research project that examines relationships between political communication and public relations.